 I love this photo so much.
 I first found it a few years ago, and used it in one of my posts about pain neurophysiology education (which I hope to eventually talk about on this blog, as well!).
 And it's really speaking to me now, in the aftermath of what happened a week and a … Continue reading Moving forward//where do I go from here?

 Hi everyone!
-Here's a subject I've been meaning to write about for a long time.
-It's been coming up a lot in messages from readers recently, which I always take as a sign it's time to get an official post up!
-What I wanted to talk to you about today is the topic of lidocaine … Continue reading SI Joint Injections, Part 1: Lidocaine
+Here's a subject that's been coming up a lot recently, which I always take as a sign it's time to get an official post up!
+What I wanted to talk to you about today is the topic of lidocaine and cortisone injections for the SI joints.
+These are the injections that a specialist, … Continue reading SI Joint Injections, Part 1: Lidocaine

 I realized yesterday that everything I've written about my own road to healing really comes down to two factors: Letting sprained ligaments heal Building muscle strength These two factors make up two equally important sides of the same coin.
 You need both for healing.
 Unfortunately, you'll also have to balance one against the other.
 Why? … Continue reading How I healed my SI joints without surgery

 https://www.youtube.com/watch?v=gMLdVf-d_zo Hi everyone-- happy Monday!
 In my last post, I shared a great video from Coordinated Health that provided a great overview of the different causes of low back pain, and how SI joint dysfunction fits in to that bigger picture.
 Here is one of the later videos in that series; this one focusing exclusively … Continue reading A physiatrist explains SI joint dysfunction (Coordinated Health TV: Low Back Pain, Part 4)